 Something so small shouldn’t be able to make so much noise, right?
 Despite sounding silly, a sugar glider can and often does bark for several reasons.

 They may also bark at humans if they need something, such as something to eat or water bowl refilling.
 This can sometimes be difficult to handle, particularly if your sugar glider barks at night.
-To combat this, some owners say keeping a night light on can help to alleviate the barking in the dark.
+To combat this, anecdotally, some owners say keeping a night light on can help to alleviate the barking in the dark.

-3. Chirruping/ Tooth Chattering
+3. Chirruping/Teeth Chattering

 4. Hissing/ Sneezing